 You can learn more about how to protect yourself from such scary interactions through our book, Top Screwups Doctors Make and How to Avoid Them.
 You may think this can only happen to someone else.
-But if you are taking drugs such as Advil, Aleve, aspirin, warfarin, lisinopril, valsartan or ramipril, to name just a few, you need to be proactive in order to prevent a potentialy deadly drug interaction.
+But if you are taking drugs such as Advil, Aleve, aspirin, warfarin, lisinopril, valsartan or ramipril, to name just a few, you need to be proactive in preventing deadly drug interactions.

-Here is a link to our book with its chapter on imcompatible combinations and our “Top 11 Tips for Preventing Dangeorus Drug Interactions.”
+Here is a link to our book with its chapter on incompatible combinations and our “Top 11 Tips for Preventing Dangerous Drug Interactions.”